 About Linda Curry

-Linda Curry is an author, speaker and teacher simplifying proven health strategies to reclaim health and vitality.
+Linda Curry is an author, speaker and educator simplifying proven health strategies to reclaim health and vitality.
 Women in their 40’s, 50’s, 60’s, and beyond is Linda’s specialty but works with people of all walks of life.
 Dedicated to living her best life, Linda assists others to cultivate health through her expertise and natural gifts.
 Linda is a compassionate lover of animals, the environment, and overall health.
-She is especially passionate about educating others on the importance of food on our overall health through compassionate, whole food preparation, bringing empowerment and good health to those willing to learn.
+She is especially passionate about educating others on the importance of food and lifestyle choices bringing empowerment and good health to those willing to learn.
 Linda’s motto, “attaining health one bite at a time,” is achieved through simplifying health protocols.
 Being healthy doesn’t have to be hard.

 My Health Journey